Human rights in the Middle East

-The Cyrus Cylinder is a proclamation by Persian king Cyrus the Great, who ruled much of the Middle East.
-Its advocacy of religious freedom across the Achaemenid Empire has been claimed as the first declaration of human rights.
+The advocacy for religious freedom by Iranian King Cyrus the Great, preserved in the Cyrus Cylinder, has been claimed as the first declaration of human rights.

 Human rights in the Middle East have been shaped by the legal and political development of international human rights law after the Second World War, and their application to the Middle East.
-The 2004 United Nations Arab Human Development Report (AHDR) claimed that although Arab-Islamic tradition does hold unique importance for ideas of human welfare, History has proven that "they were not sufficiently prevalent in society to foster a culture based on a political contract, and allow for the legitimacy of differences of opinion, dialogue and transfer of power."
+The 2004 United Nations Arab Human Development Report (AHDR) claimed that although Arab-Islamic tradition does hold unique importance for ideas of human welfare, history has proven that "they were not sufficiently prevalent in society to foster a culture based on a political contract, and allow for the legitimacy of differences of opinion, dialogue and transfer of power."

 Issues of the validity of democracy in the region and human rights are at the very centre of the challenges facing Middle Eastern society today.

 Legal framework

 International obligations

 In 1948 Egypt, Iran and Pakistan signed the Universal Declaration of Human Rights (UDHR).
 Saudi Arabia did not, arguing that it "failed to take into consideration the cultural and religious context of non-Western countries."

 The Cairo Declaration of Human Rights in Islam was adopted by 45 member states of the Organisation of Islamic Cooperation (OIC) in August 1990.
 This declaration undermines many of the rights the UDHR guarantees allowing all the member states to abide by a set of human rights based on Shari'a law.
 For example, Article 18 of the UDHR establishes that everyone has the "right to freedom of religion, freedom to change his religion and freedom to manifest his religion in teaching, practice, worship and observance".
 Article 10 of the CDHRI establishes that "It is prohibited to exercise any form of compulsion on man or to exploit his poverty or ignorance in order to convert him to another religion or to atheism."

-The Arab Human Rights Committee, was established in 2009 to oversee compliance with the Arab Charter on Human Rights, which entered into force in March 2017.
+The Arab Human Rights Committee was established in 2009 to oversee compliance with the Arab Charter on Human Rights, which entered into force in March 2017.
 As of the beginning of October 2009, ten Arab states ratified the Arab Charter on Human Rights.
 These are: Algeria, Bahrain, Jordan, Libya, Palestine, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen.
-As of February 2012, another four States ratified the Arab Charter.
+As of February 2012, another four States ratified the Arab Charter on Human Rights.
 These were: Iraq, Kuwait, Lebanon, and Sudan.
 The Charter creates a process through which the committee receives and reviews state reports and makes recommendations as appropriate.
 The Charter does not provide for a complaints mechanism.

-The committee has had three sessions during which it has been focusing on "procedural aspects of organising its work".
+The committee has had three sessions, during which it has been focusing on "procedural aspects of organising its work".